chjwang1/c/content/authors/admin/_index.md

 ## About Me

 Chun-Jiang Wang is presented as a Group-Lead R&D Engineer in ZTE Corporation Nanjing Research.
-He graduated with excellent honors (M.S.) from Xi’an Jiaotong University in 2022 and joined ZTE Corp. with a blue-sword Fellow bonus.<br> He has a foundation in leading an industrial sensing group aimed at grid energy conversion networks for multimodal physical signal recognition.
-Combined various brands of photo-, mechano-, and thermo-electronics devices, he dedicated setting up series kinds of execution systems.
-It has been stably achieved for the nation-site green factory upgrading of the non-intervening factory in ZTE-Binjiang Base.
-He had relatively diverse experiences and won awards, either in company or university top praises.<br> At the present time, he pretended to be a Ph.D. candidate promptly in whom it may be concerned in Fall 2026.
+He graduated with excellent honors (M.S.) and top praises from Xi’an Jiaotong University in 2022 and joined ZTE Corp. with a blue-sword Fellow bonus.<br> He has a foundation in leading an industrial sensing group aimed at grid energy conversion networks for multimodal physical signal recognition.
+Combined various brands of photo-, mechano-, and thermo-electronics devices, he dedicated setting up series kinds of execution platforms.
+They were stably achieved for the upgrading of ZTE-Binjiang's non-intervening base and benefited from the nation-site green qualified commendation. <br> At the present time, he pretended to be a Ph.D. candidate promptly in whom it may be concerned in Fall 2026.<br>
+✉️ wangchj0307@stu.xjtu.edu.cn, codyj.me@gmail.com